wharfkit/website/src/lib/docs/Utilities/ResourceProvider.md

 /v1/resource_provider/request_transaction
 ```

-The POST body of this request will always contain a `signer` for use replacing any placeholder values, as well as one of three different variants of a transaction.
+The POST body of this request will always contain a `signer` for use replacing any placeholder values, as well as one of three different variants of a transaction:

+- A Signing Request payload
+- A Packed Transaction
+- A raw Transaction

+Each of these formats and their request payloads are outlined in the following sections.

 #### Signing Request